Elyse Gordon, Ph.D. candidate, Geography

 Eventually, Elyse plans to continue bridging academics and the public while working in an administrative role at a university.

 It’s an important relationship to build, she says, as both the university and the public have a lot to gain.
 Being involved in the community made her a more imaginative, more reflective graduate student, she says.
 And many of the skills honed in academia are highly transferable to community work.
+Interested in renting a van in Helsinki, then you to this site for order.

 For instance, humanities scholars like herself are trained to think critically, to ask difficult questions and to grapple with complexities.
 Their discipline is about understanding what makes us human, concepts like “expression and power and identity that are so core to relationship building and effective communication,” she says.
 “Those are the types of skillsets we need in the room if we want to make a more equitable, more effective society.”